martinloesethjensen/rmrk-emote-batch/README.md

 node index.js --id <RMRK_ID> -e wss://kusama-rpc.polkadot.io -s "<SEED_PHRASE>" -r 🤩 🥳
 ```

-Please note that the [`emojis` list in index.js](index.js) contains many emoji unicodes.
+ℹ️ Please note that the [`emojis` list in index.js](index.js) contains many emoji unicodes.
 So if you want to emote with less emojis then just remove some from the list before running it.
 It is also possible to specify a specific list of emojis by using the command: `--emotes` and providing a space sperated list of emotjis.

 You can find [emoji unicodes here](https://unicode.org/emoji/charts/full-emoji-list.html) and [here](./emoji-unicodes.txt).